calibrain/calibre-web-automated-book-downloader/readme.md

 ## 🔐 Authentication

 Authentication is optional but recommended for shared or exposed instances.
-Enable it in the Settings UI under the General tab, then create users with username and password.
+Enable in Settings.

 **Alternative**: If you're running Calibre-Web, you can reuse its user database by mounting it: